pkjmesra/nseta/README.md

  30-DEC-2020 16:00:00   HDFC  2,518.95  2,521.70
  30-DEC-2020 16:00:00    ABB  1,203.05  1,205.30
 ```
-- Scan live quotes of a bunch of securities listed in a resource file(stocks.py)
+- Scan live quotes of a bunch of securities listed in a resource file(stocks.txt under scanner folder)
 ```python
 nseta scan -l
  All Stocks LTP and Signals: